 With all boats headed towards the leeward mark before heading to the finish, this is another point of some congestion on the water.
 As the race has been going on for a while at this point, things are a bit more spread out and boats are likely to have a bit more room to make their rounding strategically before heading upwind to the finish.

 Congrats, you stayed with us this far.
-The Finish Line is to the right side of the pontoon boat and it's usually only about 50-80 feet long.
-By this point in the race, boats can be a bit more spread out but there are always some close finishes with boats crossing the finish line with less than a boat length apart after a half hour of racing.
+The Finish Line is to the right side of the pontoon boat and it's usually only about 80 feet long.
+At the finish, there can be some close finishes where boats are less than a boat length apart after a half hour of racing!

 That's close !!